Home Alone: Managing Your Adult Dog’s Independence

 Managing separation anxiety

-Identifying signs of separation anxiety
+Identifying of separation anxiety

 Separation anxiety can manifest in various ways, and it's important to be able to recognize the signs in order to address them effectively.
 Common signs of separation anxiety in dogs include excessive barking or howling, destructive chewing or scratching, pacing or restlessness, urinating or defecating indoors, and excessive drooling or panting.
 If you notice any of these behaviors when you're not home, it may indicate that your dog is experiencing separation anxiety and needs additional support.